 Laura was actively involved in the health care reform debate and was a key contributor to Chairman Camp’s health care reform legislation, which became the Republican alternative to the ACA in the House of Representatives.
 Laura developed many significant Medicare and other health policy changes included in the Conference Report for the Middle Class Tax Relief and Job Creation Act of 2012 and the Trade Adjustment Assistance Act of 2011.

-Prior to her work for the Committee on Ways and Means, Laura served as a legislative assistant to former ranking member of the Ways and Means Committee, Congressman Jim McCrery (R-LA).
+Prior to her work for the Committee on Ways and Means, Laura served as a legislative assistant to former ranking member of the Ways and Means Committee, Rep. Jim McCrery (R-LA).
 She advised Mr. McCrery on a range of legislative priorities, including health care, social services, education, agriculture, natural resources, labor, and unemployment issues.

 Laura currently resides in Fairfax Station, Virginia, with her husband and three growing girls.